 Except for the king’s huscarles, therefore, the army was a rather loose and temporary affair.
 The men fought through duty to their lord, rather than through any sense of patriotism.

 The English tradition was to fight on foot in a ‘shield-wall’ where each man interlocked his shield to his comrade’s to left and right.
 As long as the shield-wall held, defeat was impossible.
 Individuals, however, might well step out in front to perform acts of individual bravery.
 There seems to have been little attention paid on either side to the vulnerable ‘flanks’ of the army (the ends of the battle-line).

 The best-armoured warriors no doubt stood in the front rank.
-There’s some debate about whether the huscarles were thinly spread all along the front line to provide a hard ‘crust’ to the army, or grouped in depth around the king – which seems more probable!
+There’s some debate about whether the huscarles were thinly spread all along the front line to provide a hard ‘crust’ to the army, or grouped in depth around the king and his standard – which seems more probable.

-Just one English archer is shown in Bayeux tapestry.
+Just one English archer is shown in Bayeux Tapestry.
 They may have been regarded merely as skirmishers, and had no part in any coherent battle-plan.
 Perhaps they were the young sons of thanes, getting a first taste of war.
-The only English answer to Norman archery was to lock shields or throw stones.
+The other English answer to Norman archery was to lock shields or throw stones.

 Leaders fought on foot and seemed not to be interested in ‘directing’ a battle according to any real plan: battle-tactics seem to have involved a straight clash of arms with the best side winning.
 Where they wished to influence the outcome, it tended to be either by catching the enemy by surprise, or by encouraging treachery on the other side.
 There’s some debate about whether or not the English fought on horseback when circumstances were favourable.